Planning a Flight with your Baby

 - Breastmilk can be kept in a separate bag from other gels and liquids.
 You must declare that you have the milk and are encouraged to carry on only what is needed until you reach your destination.
 Any other milk that you want to take, can be packed in large Ziplocs, surrounded by ice cubes or blue ice and placed in the bags you plan to check.

 - Take your nursing covers too.
-We recommend the Bebe au Lait nursing covers and Hooter Hiders.
-This terrific cover allows mom and baby to see each other and nurse discreetly.
-Also try a nursing tank tops, and wearing layer.
+We recommend the Bebe au Lait nursing covers and Poncho Baby.
+Also try a nursing tank tops, and wearing layers.
 The tank makes nursing so easy while keeping your midsection covered.
 The nusing tank is beloved by most of our clients.

 - Planes are flying germ bags, so take a few antibacterial wipes in a baggy.
 Use them to wipe down the arms of your seat and the tray table.